RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 [*] Sliver binary saved to: /Users/moloch/Desktop/PROPER_ANTHONY
 ```

-The server will also assign codenames to each generated binary i.e. `NEW_GRAPE.exe` you can rename file to anything you need to but these codenames will still uniquely identify the generated binary.
+The server will also assign codenames to each generated binary i.e. `NEW_GRAPE.exe` you can rename the file to anything you need to, but these codenames will still uniquely identify the generated binary (they're inserted at compile-time).
 You can also view all previously generated implant binaries with the `slivers` command:

 ```
 sliver > slivers